 (To stop the slideshow and expand the pictures, click on the current photograph below)

-June 18, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+June 18, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” unless we come across a new listing.

 Things that make you go, “Hmmm.”
-That’s the vibe we got when we came across this 1978 Chevrolet Malibu Classic originally listed in May 2022 on Craigslist in Phoenixville, Pennsylvania (Philadelphia).
-On a positive note, this car appears a nicely optioned example with factory A/C, a 305 cubic inch small block V8, and what is likely an incredibly rare floor-shifted, four-speed manual.
+That’s the vibe we got when we came across this 1978 Chevrolet Malibu Classic currently listed here on Craigslist in Phoenixville, Pennsylvania (Philadelphia).
+On a positive note, this car appears to be a nicely optioned example with factory A/C, a 305 cubic inch small block V8, and what is likely an incredibly rare floor-shifted, four-speed manual.
 The seller reports this rust-free Malibu Classic features a recent repaint in the original color.

 Unfortunately, there is a mishmash of stock and cheap aftermarket equipment in the interior.
 Specifically, the aftermarket steering wheel and column-mounted tachometer look completely out of place in an otherwise original interior.
 An interior that still has the factory AM/FM radio in place.
 Luckily, those aberrations can be easily replaced.

-Then there is the asking price that makes us go, “Hmmm.”
+Then the asking price makes us go, “Hmmm.”
 Currently offered for $31,500, Classic.com, the analytics and search engine for the collector car market, confirms the asking price is nearly three hundred percent higher than the top sale of these cars in the past five years:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask is way above this guide’s #1 “Excellent” appraisal of $14,000 after factoring in a twenty percent premium for the 305 V8/4-Speed powertrain.
 A check on Bring A Trailer found a story from 2017 about an eerily similar car that was then for sale on Craigslist for twelve large.
 If these are one-and-the-same, we’re wondering why the current caretaker had the car painted as the original paint looked presentable.
 With Hagerty Insurance still considering these used cars, we have no choice but to award the seller our latest “NEW!” (short for “No Effin Way!”) for an asking price that is completely out of touch with what these fourth-generation Malibu Classics currently command.